klanonlyman/high-speed-rail-auto-booking-system/README.md

 # high-speed-rail-auto-booking-system
-Booking 50% off tickets using voice identify verification code.
+Booking 50% off tickets using voice or image identify verification code.
 <h3>Before running this project, you must note the following</h3>
 <ul>
   <li>You must check or rebuild Anaconda's environment.</li>